 Ksenya Moskalenko is capable and cute, and seems to have gotten the role mostly because of her eerie resemblance to Metropolis (1927, review) superstar Brigitte Helm.
 Her IMDb credits list only one other film.
 Interestingly enough, despite the fact that she is a capable pilot and a professor, her main duty on the spacecraft seems to be scrubbing the floor on her knees and preparing dinner.
 Marina obviously represents the calm, steadfast present of the USSR.
 Vassili Gaponenko as Andryusha is your typical hyperactive film kid, but Zhuravlyov has managed to get quite a good performance out of him, and the script is so well written, that he actually doesn’t come across as annoying, as is often the case with these kind of roles.
 This was apparently his only film – and yes, he is the future of the USSR.

 A small part as the chief ground technician of the space station is played by Sergei Stolyarov, who played one of the leading roles (the pilot) in Alexandr Dovzhenko’s subtle sci-fi film Aerograd (1935, review), which was filmed before this one.
 Because of the long post-production period of Cosmic Voyage, Aerograd was actually released before Cosmic Voyage, which meant Stolyarov had become a major film star when the film was finally released.
-Stolyarov later played one of the leads in the two-part subtle sci-fi submarine film The Secret of Two Oceans (1955-1956), as well as one of the leads in the space opera The Andromeda Nebula (1967).
+Stolyarov later played one of the leads in the two-part subtle sci-fi submarine film The Mystery or Two Oceans (1956, review), as well as one of the leads in the space opera The Andromeda Nebula (1967).
 His character’s name in that film was Dar Veter, and although it is a heroic character, it is widely believed to have inspired the name for George Lucas’ Darth Vader in Star Wars (1977).
 All in all, Stolyarov acted in four different Soviet science fiction films (five if you count The Secret of Two Oceans as two) between 1935 and 1967, which must make him the one of most prolific Soviet sci-fi actors of the era.

 The script is well written: the adventure is exciting and both the flight and the moon scenes carry with them a sense of awe and wonder, and must have been quite amazing for the audience at the time.
 There is a good deal of humour, and it is actually funny.
 Perhaps the best parts involve the fussy, but caring wife of Sedikh, who packs his bag full of clothes (including a suit and tie) for his trip to the moon (he of course unpacks and fills the case with books, at which she frowns lovingly).
 She also rushes to the space station when she discovers her poor husband has left his warm felt boots at home, and tries to explain to the guard that ”it is 270 degrees below zero on the moon”, and he will need his boots (these sort of felt boots were a thing of pride for elder Russians at the time, and carried immense symbolical as well as practical value).
 The wonderful actress is unfortunately uncredited.